pydoit/doit/doc/cmd_run.rst

 `doit/reporter.py
 <https://github.com/pydoit/doit/blob/master/doit/reporter.py>`_ ...
 It is easy
 to get started by sub-classing the default reporter as shown below.
-The custom reporter must be configured using DOIT_CONFIG dict.
+The custom reporter can be enabled directly on DOIT_CONFIG dict.

 .. literalinclude:: tutorial/custom_reporter.py

+It is also possible distribute/use a custom reporter as a :ref:`plugin <plugin_reporter>`.

 Note that the ``reporter`` have no control over the *real time* output from a task while it is being executed,